0i41E/SharpHIDX/HIDXshell/README.md

 ![hidxshell-diagram](https://github.com/user-attachments/assets/58ee0179-7280-4fdf-b770-e82f7c9fa08f)

 ## Usage
-I'm not planning on releasing binaries for HIDXfil, so you will have to compile yourself :)
+I'm not planning on releasing binaries for HIDXShell, so you will have to compile yourself :)

 The Usage of the provided project is pretty much self explanatory.
 After successfully compiling the project, the binary can simply be used on a Windows Target system.